juancaruru/juancaruru.github.io/_portfolio/bingo.md

 ---
 title: Math's Bingo
 subtitle: Project made for a Primary Education degree student.
-image: assets/img/portfolio/01-full.jpg
+image: assets/img/portfolio/bingo.jpg
 alt: Shirts on a hanger

 caption:
   title: Maths' Bingo
-  subtitle: Mini-project
+  subtitle: Personal project
-  thumbnail: assets/img/portfolio/01-thumbnail.jpg
+  thumbnail: assets/img/portfolio/bingo.jpg
 ---
 This was a small project for a University Project of Didactics of the Mathematics for a Degree in Primary Education.
 The idea was to create a bingo game to help children learn some math's concepts.